paulkv905/grope-12-PA1473/README.md

 ### Note on the User Stories Checklist
 The UI dashboard for US_18 is developed but is yet to be connected with the robot program, hence making it unfinished.
 The absolute time schedule of US_12 is planned to connect with the UI dashboard, and is not finished due to the connecting issue in US_18.
+It is, however, implemented in the main code, although we would prefer to connect it to the UI in the future.